Course Planning

 Senior

-Other Religious Studies courses as necessary to complete the major
+Other remaining courses required to complete the major

 Capstone Comments: Please refer to the Catalog for details on the Religious Studies capstone experience.